miladezzat/hybrid-id-generator/README.md

 ![npm](https://img.shields.io/npm/v/hybrid-id-generator) ![npm](https://img.shields.io/npm/l/hybrid-id-generator)

-A TypeScript-based Hybrid ID Generator that produces unique IDs combining timestamps, machine identifiers, sequences, and random bits.
-This package is designed for both client-side and server-side use.
+The **Hybrid ID Generator** is a powerful TypeScript-based library designed to produce unique identifiers by seamlessly combining timestamps, machine identifiers, sequence numbers, and random bits.
+This innovative approach ensures that each generated ID is unique and highly resilient against collisions, making it ideal for distributed systems.

-Read more about this package on [This](./purpose.md)
+This package is optimized for versatility and can be effortlessly utilized in both client-side and server-side environments, offering flexibility for a wide range of applications—from web development to microservices architecture.

+Whether you are building a high-performance application that requires unique identifiers for database entries or need to track events in real-time, the Hybrid ID Generator provides a reliable solution that meets your needs.

 ## Features

-- Generates unique IDs based on timestamp, machine ID, random bits, and sequence number.
+- **Unique ID Generation**: Generates unique IDs based on a combination of timestamp, machine ID, random bits, and sequence number, ensuring uniqueness across different instances.
-- Supports encoding and decoding of IDs to/from Base62 format.
+- **Base62 Encoding/Decoding**: Supports encoding and decoding of IDs to and from Base62 format, facilitating easier storage and transmission.
-- Emits events upon ID generation.
+- **Event Emission**: Emits events upon ID generation, allowing seamless integration with other application components and real-time tracking of ID creation.
-- Checks if an ID has expired based on a specified duration.
+- **ID Expiration Check**: Provides functionality to check if an ID has expired based on a specified duration, ensuring IDs are valid only for a predetermined time.
+- **Timestamp Obfuscation**: Offers timestamp obfuscation to enhance security and prevent reverse engineering of ID generation.
+- **ID Validation**: Includes methods to validate the format and structure of generated IDs.
+- **Configuration Options**: Allows customization of parameters such as machine identifiers, sequence numbers, and random bit lengths for flexible use cases.
+- **Cross-Platform Support**: Designed to work seamlessly in both client-side and server-side environments, making it versatile for various applications.

 ## Installation